Have I mentioned that I rent movies just to mock them sometimes?

 werewolf: a person transformed into a wolf or capable of assuming a wolf’s form

-Admittedly, these villagers probably don’t have a handy dictionary lying around, so who knows how they settle Scrabble disputes, but here’s my real issue: the characters in this movie?
+Admittedly, these villagers probably don’t have a handy dictionary lying around, so who knows how they settle Scrabble disputes, but my point is this: the characters in this movie?
 They know they have a werewolf problem.
 They repeatedly refer to the creature as a werewolf, and they’ve been dealing with said werewolf for decades now.
 While normal people like you or me might think it’s high time to get a fucking move on, these villagers decide to keep on living here, and . . . fine.
 My issue is not their lack of sanity and foresight.
 It is, rather, a question of intelligence.

 Early in the film, a band of men goes out and decapitates their supposed werewolf, putting poor wolfie’s head on a stick and marching it around the village.
 When Badass-In-Purple Gary Oldman shows up, they’re shocked, shocked I say, when he tells them that their trophy merely comes from an ordinary wolf.
 They don’t believe Oldman when he says that the werewolf lives in their village because they don’t believe that werewolves can change shape from human to animal.